citymash/citymash.github.io/about.md

 Hosted by the Department of Library and Information Science (#citylis) at City University London, the day will include practical workshop sessions for various ranges of technical ability, as well as seminars and discussions.

+* Saturday 13 June 2015
+* Registration from 9 a.m.
+* Programme 10 a.m. - 5 p.m
-Saturday 13 June 2015, times, 9-5pm; venue: City University London.
+* Venue: City University London.

 More information will be added in the coming weeks.